California Senate Bill 53

 SB 53's content draws heavily upon the California Report's recommendations, as noted by the bill's author, Senator Scott Wiener.

-(f) In building a robust and transparent evidence environment, policymakers can align incentives to simultaneously protect consumers, leverage industry expertise, and recognize leading safety practices.
+(e) In building a robust and transparent evidence environment, policymakers can align incentives to simultaneously protect consumers, leverage industry expertise, and recognize leading safety practices.

-(i) Whistleblower protections and public-facing information sharing are key instruments to increase transparency.
+(h) Whistleblower protections and public-facing information sharing are key instruments to increase transparency.

-(j) Adverse event reporting systems enable monitoring of the post-deployment impacts of artificial intelligence.
+(i) Incident reporting systems enable monitoring of the post-deployment impacts of artificial intelligence.

 For an overview of the evidence that advanced AI could pose catastrophic risks, see §2 of the International AI Safety Report.

-(m) In the future, foundation models developed by smaller companies or that are behind the frontier may pose significant catastrophic risk, and additional legislation may be needed at that time.
+(n) In the future, foundation models developed by smaller companies or that are behind the frontier may pose significant catastrophic risk, and additional legislation may be needed at that time.

 SECTION 2.